 MOD CME/15/60#11058

-33 4.2 Members shall ensure that administrations* cooperate within the framework of these Regulations to provide by mutual agreement, a wide range of international telecommunication services which should conform, to the greatest extent practicable, to the relevant CCITT Recommendations.
+33 4.2 Member States shall ensure that operating agencies cooperate within the framework of these Regulations to provide by mutual agreement, a wide range of international telecommunication services which should conform, to the greatest extent practicable, to the relevant Recommendations of the ITU.

 Reasons: Within the framework of network operation, all ITU Recommendations, and not only those of ITU-T, can be used.